AIOUBSAI/node-red-contrib-html-validation-report/README.md

       "id": "RULE_SHEETS_EXIST",
       "type": "sheetsExist",
       "level": "error",
-      "message": "Sheet 'IPMapping' exists and is not empty.", "description": "Verify that required sheets exist and are not empty" }
+      "message": "Sheet 'PRICE' exists and is not empty.", "description": "Verify that required sheets exist and are not empty" }
   ],